Elena

 I was busy back then trying to figure out everyone around me in order to fit in.
 As our family grew to ten children, I, being the oldest, was accustom to trying to figure out what people around me were doing and how to adapt accordingly. (whatever that is)*

-I married a couple of times back in Michigan but they were NOT Elena and ended in divorces.
-I found my ‘Elena’ later in life, in Los Angeles, her name is JoAn.
+I married a couple of times back in Michigan but they were not Elena and eventually ended in divorces.
+I found my ‘Elena’ later in life.

-We most definitely will get Ellie off to college in just a few years.
-I could tell the last time Jim & Elena and the three of us got together at a 50 year class reunion in 2017.
-Jim & Elena were meeting JoAn and Ellie for the second or third time and the smile and laughter shared between us as ‘real’ as it was when we were young.
+We most definitely will get our daughter, Ellie, off to college in just a few years.
+Jim & Elena and the three of us got together at a 50 year class reunion in 2017.

 Elena’s honest eyes & smile (like JoAn’s) reached back over 50 years to touch my heart and helped me truly realize my growth over the years.